yuanz03/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete a specific team by name.
-2. PlayBook verifies the team has no players assigned.
-3. PlayBook deletes the team.
+2. PlayBook deletes the team.

     Use case ends.